 - Start with your corporate-level financial goals and targets such as the specific numbers that define success for your company.

-- Look at the things going on in your market and industry.
+- Look at the things going on in your market and industry (We like to use ITR Economics to get the most accurate data).
 What are your company’s trends for the last few years?
 What are your customers and employees saying?

 - Visit your financial statements.
 Often times, the “right numbers” will include sales, gross profit and net profit from the income statement.
 Balance sheet numbers might include cash, accounts receivable, debt and equity.
 You may also calculate various ratios such as gross margin percent.